X-Frame-Options header

 For more comprehensive options than offered by this header, see the frame-ancestors directive in a Content-Security-Policy header.

-The HTTP X-Frame-Options response header can be used to indicate whether a browser should be allowed to render a page in a <frame>, <iframe>, <embed> or <object>.
-Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.
+The HTTP X-Frame-Options response header can be used to indicate whether a browser should be allowed to render the document in a <frame>, <iframe>, <embed> or <object>.
+Sites can use this to avoid clickjacking attacks and some cross-site leaks, by ensuring that their content is not embedded into other sites.

 | Header type | Response header |